Hamilton High School (Chandler, Arizona): Other extracurricular activities

 While Hamilton Athletics is a completely voluntary, the Marching Band and Robotics programs can garner academic credits if the student opts into taking them as elective credits.

 Academic Decathlon

 The Academic Decathlon has accumulated numerous team and individual awards including Division IV Arizona State Championship and region titles during the 2018–19 and 2019–20 seasons.
 The team won an Arizona State Championship Runners Up trophy during the 2017–18 season.
 During the 2018–19 season, they would compete at The United States Academic Decathlon Nationals against 73 schools from the United States, China, and the United Kingdom placing 4th overall in Division IV and 3rd in the Academic Decathlon's Super Quiz competition.

+Acting

+Hamilton has performed in New York City giving their rendition of Little Women.
+Standout Sophia Donnell, was awarded a Jimmy Award as a part of the National High School Musical Theatre Awards.

 Marching Band

 The Marching Huskies joined the Arizona Marching Band Association (AzMBA) in 2018 allowing them to compete.
 Unlike divisions based on a school's student attendance, AzMBA creates divisions based on the number of students performing.
 This allowed them to secure their first 2A State Championship in 2023.